hexalang/Hexa/docs/reference.md

 # Syntax

-Keep in mind that Hexa is targetting output platforms like JavaScript/TypeScript, C/C++ and direct LLVM/WASM binaries.
+Keep in mind that Hexa is targeting output platforms like JavaScript/TypeScript, C/C++ and direct LLVM/WASM binaries.
 Syntax is designed to be as close to the output as possible both visually and semantically, yet still allows for automatic performance optimizations and advanced features.

 Semicolons are never required.
 Files are UTF-8 (with optional BOM skipping and optional shebang at the first line starting with `#!` also skipped).